 In Romans 10:6-10, Paul quotes Deuteronomy 30:11-14.
 In listing off to the Israelites the conditions which God required of them upon inheriting land, Moses stated his message was simple to grasp.
 His audience, therefore, would be without excuse.
 God's commandments were in their hearts and in their mouths.
 The blessings of the covenant were inseparable from the faithfulness of the Jews to God.
 In Romans, the Apostle Paul utilizes terminology from Deuteronomy and expounds in a New Testament context.
 He points us to Christ, who took on human flesh and rose bodily from the grave.
 These events have been fulfilled.
 In the Old Testament, people experienced Christ and His gospel through faith.
 They longed for the coming Redeemer.
 Paul speaks of the righteousness that comes by faith (Romans 10:6).
 It is with the heart that one believes and is justified (Romans 10:9-10).
 Man proclaims Christ with his mouth.

 Romans 10:13 is a quotation of Joel 2:32.
 Paul believed Jesus to be his Lord in the same sense as God the Father was his Lord.
 Christ is called Yahweh in verse nine.
 This is undoubtedly a problem for groups such as the Jehovah's Witnesses.
 In their New World Translation, the word "Lord" is oftentimes rendered as Jehovah.
-However, that term was not used by biblical writers, nor does it have support from known Greek manuscripts.
+However, that term was not used by biblical writers.
+Nor does it have support from known Greek manuscripts.
 Moreover, the Greek term is not translated as Jehovah in texts such as Romans 10:9-10, 1 Corinthians 12:3, Philippians 2:11, 1 Peter 3:15, and Revelation 22:21.
 That point highlights inconsistency in the New World Translation.
 The Watchtower Society's emphasis on "Jehovah" as the divine name is misguided.
 If the Greek word kurios was translated in a consistent fashion, then Jesus Christ would also be called Jehovah here.

 Why does Paul say that God raised Christ from the dead?
 Jesus is God incarnate.
 He took on human flesh.
-He is both fully human and fully divine.
+He is truly human and truly divine.
 He exercised both human and divine attributes throughout His earthly ministry.
 Christ was crucified for our transgressions.
 His divine essence is not what passed away.
 Rather, a divine person in His human flesh died.
 He did not set aside His divinity by taking on human flesh.
 The Father raised Christ from the grave (Acts 2:32; Galatians 1:1).
 The Son raised Himself from the grave (John 2:19; 10:17-18).
 The Holy Spirit raised Him from the grave (Romans 8:11).
 All three persons of the Trinity brought about the resurrection.

 Jesse,